418sec/huntr/bounties/pip/oryx/1/README.md

 # Description
 Oryx is a library for probabilistic programming and deep learning built on top of Jax.
-The approach is to expose a set of function transformations that compose and integrate with JAX's existing transformations
+The approach is to expose a set of function transformations that compose and integrate with JAX's existing transformations.
 * **Vulnerability description**
     untrusted loading of data by the pickle.load function leading to Arbitrary code execution.